symbiont-trust/research/docs/research_gas_fees.md

 # Research Gas Fees

+## 2 ways of paying gas fees on behalf of end users

-## Allow No Gas Fees for end users using a Server
+### Allow No Gas Fees for end users using a Server

 We create a Server which has a private key to update state on a solidity contract.
 The Server has a database of users.
 A user logs in to the server by signing some text and sending it to the server